The Participant Panel

-Anyone who has taken part in the 100,000 Genomes Project can be on the Participant Panel.
+Anyone who has taken part in the 100,000 Genomes Project, the GenOMICC COVID-19 study or has been treated by the NHS Genomic Medicine Service can be on the Participant Panel.
 Carers of people who have taken part are also welcome.
-We would like participants from both the cancer and rare disease areas of the Project.

 Members should be able to put themselves into other people’s shoes, and see the point of view of other participants, as well as using their own experiences.

 The Panel meets four times a year.
 Due to the coronavirus pandemic, all meetings are currently taking place via Microsoft Teams.
 There are likely to be documents to read or consider before any meetings.
 There may also be follow-up work.
 Documents and paperwork will usually be sent by email.